Hacks4Snacks/powerShellScripts/README.md

 ## System Administration

 1. [enableDNSServerDiag](scripts/enableDNSServerDiag.ps1): simple script to enable the DNS diagnostic options on servers listed in a text file
+2. [adQuery](scripts/adQuery.ps1): simple script to query AD for all assets and return in JSON format